viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 # SMEs: Nicole Jung
 ---

-The RDK provides a number of built-in {{< glossary_tooltip term_id="model" text="models" >}} that implement the API protocol of the [arm](/components/arm/) subtype of component, such as the `ur5e`, `xArm6`, and `xArm7`.
+The {{< glossary_tooltip term_id="rdk" text="RDK" >}} provides a number of built-in arm {{< glossary_tooltip term_id="model" text="models" >}} that implement the API protocol of the [arm](/components/arm/) subtype of component, such as the `ur5e`, `xArm6`, and `xArm7`.

 {{% alert title="Info" color="info" %}}

 *Built-in* models each have a software driver in the RDK.
-For example, the `ur5e`'s driver is defined in the RDK as found on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur.go).
+For example, the `ur5e`'s driver is implemented in [`ur.go`](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur.go) in the RDK.

-Each of these models also has to have a [kinematics file](/internals/kinematic-chain-config/) that specifies the relative [orientation](/internals/orientation-vector/) of links and joints in its kinematic chain, which is located in the RDK in the same directory as the respective driver.
+Each of these models must also include a [kinematics file](/internals/kinematic-chain-config/), which specifies the relative [orientation](/internals/orientation-vector/) of links and joints in its kinematic chain.
+Each built-in driver in the RDK includes a corresponding kinematics file located in the same directory as the driver.
-For example, the `ur5e`'s kinematics file, <file>ur5e.json</file>, is defined in the RDK as found on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur5e.json).
+For example, the `ur5e`'s kinematics file, [`ur5e.json`](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur5e.json), is provided in the RDK in the same directory as its driver, `ur.go`.

 See [Arm Configuration](/components/arm/#configuration) for the current list of built-in models the RDK provides.